makauj/auxilia.github.io/_posts/2020-09-14-reading-with-books.md

 {% include media.html file="books/reading-options.jpeg" caption=" Book navigation and reading options. "%}

-## iPad App
+# iPad App

 The Books app for iPad has all the features of the iPhone app, with the advantage of displaying more info on the bigger screen.

-{% include media.html file="books/ipad-reading-now.png" caption="Reading now view."%} {% include media.html file="books/ipad-library.png" caption="Library screen. "%} {% include media.html file="books/ipad-store.png" caption="Book Store."%}
+{% include media.html file="books/ipad-reading-now.jpg" caption="Reading now view."%} {% include media.html file="books/ipad-library.jpg" caption="Library screen. "%} {% include media.html file="books/ipad-store.jpg" caption="Book Store."%}

-## Conclusion
+# Conclusion

 If you’re still reading this then that means you probably already enjoy reading.
 Which means I probably don’t have to tell you that reading is simply magical.
 It’s the only thing in the world that allows you to go and live inside another brain for a little while, see what it sees, feel what it feels, and then leave again.
 You can achieve all this and more with the Books app.

-{% include citazione.html title="Reading gives us someplace to go when we have to stay where we are." %}
+{% include citazione.html title="Reading gives us someplace to go <br>when we have to stay where we are." %}